 The computerized maintenance management system or in the abbreviated form CMMS is a package of computer programs designed to simplify the organization's maintenance management.

-Undoubtedly, using computers and various computer programs gives organizations huge possibilities in organizing their companies work processes and controlling and managing their business activities from A to Z, including maintenance management.
+Undoubtedly, using computers and various computer programs gives organizations huge possibilities in organizing their companies' work processes and controlling and managing their business activities from A to Z, including maintenance management.
 Today, CMMS packages can be used by any company or organization that needs to perform maintenance of its equipment, assets or property.

 Certainly, the CMMS solutions cannot completely substitute skilled technicians that perform their maintenance work: from replacement the broken window to providing the generator inspection.
 How does the CMMS help technicians?
-First of all, CMMS packages give maintenance workers possibility to on the hands-on maintenance and less on paperwork.
+First of all, CMMS packages give maintenance workers the possibility to on the hands-on maintenance and less on paperwork.
 CMMS software solutions help companies to schedule the planned and preventive maintenance activities and generate the prioritized work orders.
 After completing a work order, all necessary information, including the date when work was performed, inventory, expended hours and other usually is loaded into the company's database for tracking and supporting the future maintenance planning.

-CMMS software is designed to give its users the instant access to the invaluable reports and, as a result, understanding their organizations' maintenance needs, moreover it enables creating the comprehensive schedules of the work orders and even accurate inventory forecasts.
+CMMS software is designed to give its users the instant access to the invaluable reports and, as a result, understanding their organizations' maintenance needs, moreover, it enables creating the comprehensive schedules of the work orders and even accurate inventory forecasts.

 These days, various CMMS products are offered on the software market by different software providers.
-Some of CMMS are developed and focus on individual industry (for example, the maintenance of health care facilities) or industry's sectors (for instance, the maintenance of vehicle fleets).
+Some of CMMS are developed and focus on the individual industry (for example, the maintenance of health care facilities) or industry's sectors (for instance, the maintenance of vehicle fleets).
 At the same time, other systems are more general and can be used by companies with different business specialization.

-To know which computerized maintenance management system meets your business needs and is the best for your company, any business owner needs to make some research, and first of all he/she needs to well know which tools are necessary for his/her company right now and which ones may be helpful in the soon feature.
+To know which computerized maintenance management system meets your business needs and is the best for your company, any business owner needs to make some research, and first of all, he/she needs to well know which tools are necessary for his/her company right now and which ones may be helpful in the soon feature.